pangeo-data/pangeo-docker-images/README.md

 ### Other notes

-* Around 2022.10.14, the cuda-nvcc was pinned to 11.6.124, to match cudatoolkit version 11.6.
-This was done to make sure that JAX would work without throwing an error (https://github.com/pangeo-data/pangeo-docker-images/issues/387).
 * Since 2020.10.16, [mamba](https://github.com/mamba-org/mamba) is installed into the base-image and conda-lock environment and is used by default to solve for a compatible environment (see #146)
 * For a simple list of packages for a given image, you can use a link like this: https://github.com/pangeo-data/pangeo-docker-images/blob/2020.10.08/pangeo-notebook/packages.txt
 * To compare changes between two images, you can use a link like this: https://github.com/pangeo-data/pangeo-docker-images/compare/2020.10.03..2020.10.08